Volkevich/Volkevich.CV/README.md

 ### Hi, I'am Vitaly 👋

 <H3> Now I'm working on interesting commercial projects.</H3>
-- 🔭 I’m currently working on creating a social network for animals along with the study of Spring and all its aspects.
+<H3> - 🔭 I’m currently working on creating a social network for animals along with the study of Spring and all its aspects.</H3>
-- 🌱 I’m currently learning develop with Spring, learn Spring Security, and so on.
+<H3> - 🌱 I’m currently learning develop with Spring, learn Spring Security, and so on.</H3>
-- 🤔 I can help you in writing Telegram bots.
+<H3> - 🤔 I can help you in writing Telegram bots.
 I'll help with the databases.
-Contact me, I love interesting tasks.
+Contact me, I love interesting tasks.</H3>

 <p align="center" dir="auto">